facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 It should be noted that MdPopups strips out Table support when using GitHub Flavored Markdown as it is not supported in Sublime Text's `minihtml`.
-Sublime also cannot render strikethrough for deleted content and will try to highlight with a redish color (as specified by the theme) by default if encountered.
+Sublime also cannot render strikethrough for deleted content and will try to highlight with a red-ish color (as specified by the theme) by default if encountered.

 Other built-in extensions may not render well in Sublime.